A Colored Garden

-Hartt is a visual artist whose research-based practice investigates the interplay between culture, the built environment, and the communities that shape and are shaped by these concepts.
-For Hartt, this project is not a form of historical recuperation.
+Encompassing photography, video, sculpture, music, and installation, Hartt’s research-based practice investigates the interplay between culture, the built environment, and the communities that shape and are shaped by these concepts.
+When speaking about his work, Hartt has stated, “I’m prompted to develop a practice from a sense of being overwhelmed by history.
+There is a need not to tear down but to reinvent and remap one’s own experience onto an existing infrastructure.”
+For Hartt, A Colored Garden is not a form of historical recuperation.
 He does not seek to obscure, negate or rewrite history, but rather to renegotiate its boundaries to invent and permit new pathways and realities.

-David Hartt: A Colored Garden is organized by Cole Akers, Senior Curator and Special Projects Manager, The Glass House.
+David Hartt: A Colored Garden is organized by Cole Akers, Senior Curator and Associate Director of Special Projects, The Glass House.
 The project is supported in part by the Canada Council for the Arts and the National Trust for Historic Preservation’s Marge and Joe Grills Fund for Historic Gardens and Landscapes.

 A concurrent exhibition featuring Hartt’s film and related works is on view at David Nolan Gallery, April 22 to June 3.
 For more information, visit davidnolangallery.com.

 Special thanks to David Nolan Gallery and Michael Rosenfeld Gallery.